timescale/docs/tutorials/OLD_grafana/grafana-timescalecloud.md

     your new Grafana service.
 1. On the service details page, take a note of the `User` and `Password` field for your service.
-1. Navigate over to Grafana and log in with your service credentials.
+1. Navigate to Grafana and log in with your service credentials.
 1. Navigate to `Configuration` → `Data sources`.
-The data sources page lists supported data sources previously configured for the Grafana instance.
+The data sources page lists supported data sources for the Grafana instance.
 1. Click `Add data source`.
 1. Type `PostgreSQL` in the search field and click `Select`.
-The choose a method of connection.
-1. To configure the data source:
+1. Configure the data source:
-    *   In the `Name` field, type name that you would like for dataset on TimescaleDB.
+    *   In the `Name` field, type the name that you would like for your dataset on      TimescaleDB.
     *   In the `PostgreSQL Connection` section, type the  `Database`, `User`, and `Password` fields using the `.sql` file that you downloaded when creating the TimescaleDB service.
     *   In the `Host` type `<HOST>:<PORT>` from the `.sql` file that you downloaded.
     *   Set `TLS/SSL Mode` as `require`.
     *   In `PostgreSQL details` enable `TimescaleDB`
-1. Click the `Connect` button. `Connected!
-Now it's time to build some panels for your first dashboard.` should now appear.
+1. Click the `Save & test` button.
+A connected message will now appear.
-1. To double check if the connection is successful, navigate over to `Connections` and under `Data sources` confirm that your new data source is listed.

 </Procedure>

+To double check if the connection is successful, click through to `Connections` and confirm that your new data source is listed under `Data sources`.

-When you have configured TimescaleDB as a data source in Grafana, you can create panels that are populated with data using SQL.
+When you configure TimescaleDB as a data source in Grafana, you can create panels that are populated with data using SQL.
 Learn more about ways to visualize this data with the [NYC Taxi Cab][nyc-taxi] tutorial.